blaulaub/template-repo/README.md

-# Java Maven Template Repo
+# Kotlin Maven Template Repo

-This is a meta repository for bootstrapping new Java Maven projects.
+This is a meta repository for bootstrapping new Kotlin Maven projects.
 Templates for more specific types of software projects are kept in branches.
 To start a new project, just clone the suitable branch and adapt it.